bejminliou/cis22c-project/README.md

-# cis22c-project
+# CIS22C-Project
-F24 CIS D022C Data Abstract &amp; Structures 62Z Parrish 22855
+F24 CIS D022C Data Abstract &amp; Structures 62Z Parrish 22855, Fall 2024

 # Project: U.S. Presidents Social Network

-This project simulates a social network platform specifically for U.S. Presidents (dataset TBD).
+This project simulates a social network platform specifically for U.S. Presidents.
 It implements core social networking features like adding friends, viewing profiles, and provides friend recommendations using a graph-based approach.
-This project is for CIS 22C and fulfills the requirements outlined by Jennifer Parrish.
+This project is for CIS 22C and fulfills the requirements outlined by Professor Jennifer Parrish.

 ## Project Structure

-The project follows a standard Maven structure:
+The project follows a standard Maven directory structure:

 ```bash
 cis22c-project/